reMarkable/cobalt/README.md

   * This repo uses git modules.
 After pulling it you must do:
     * `git submodule init`
     * `git submodule update`
-  * You must install the following dependencies:
+  * You must install the following dependencies.
+Run setup.sh as root to install all of them:
     * clang
     * cmake
+    * golang
+    * glog
+    * gRPC
     * ninja-build
-    * golang
     * protobuf3
-    * gRPC
-    * run setup.sh as root to install the dependencies

 * The script cobaltb.py orchestrates building and testing Cobalt.
   * `cobaltb.py build`